top of page

 40 learning hours per course

-• Each subject consists of four modules, each with 10 hours of study, including reading, watching, listening, thinking, art-making, and writing.
+• Each subject consists of five modules, each with 8 hours of study, including reading, watching, listening, thinking, art-making, and writing.

 Subject Descriptions